 They may be at the gym, in the office, or on a noisy train.
 They may even have gone on a business trip and misplaced their headphones.
 These scenarios all have one thing in common: listening is a no-go.

 The use cases are countless!
 And the statistics prove it.
 80% of those who use captions don’t have a hearing impediment (Verizon Media).
-Many people simply want closed captions so they can attend events without needing sound.
+Many people simply want live event captioning so they can attend events without needing sound.

-Add closed captioning software for live events to your next virtual event.
+Add closed captioning software for live events to your next virtual or hybrid event.
 You’ll be sure to see participant numbers soar.

 Google and Microsoft already use live captioning in their products.
 Even Apple is introducing live captions too.
 So, don’t get left behind!

-In-person interpreters can be rather pricey.
+In-person human captioners can be rather pricey.
 And with so many virtual and hybrid events, this type of service is not always feasible.

 AI-powered closed captioning software for live events is much more reasonable.
 Average prices range between $110 and $300 per hour.
 Some closed captioning software for live events costs as little as $75 per hour.
 Often, you can add translations too.
 Even though it comes at an additional price, it’s still affordable.